Our Commitment to An Inclusive Community

 Since Chief launched in 2019, we’ve donated to critical causes where Chief has a voice in the conversation on leadership and gender.
 Over the past five years we have:

-At Chief, we know our voice is best used on issues at the intersection of leadership and gender.
-When world events happen that are hurtful or harmful to our members, we will do what we do best: convene and gather in community to support our members and/or create content to help them hone their own leadership skills to lead through these moments as well.
+• At Chief, we know our voice is best used on issues at the intersection of leadership and gender.
+When world events happen that are important to or impact our members, we will do what we do best: convene and gather in community to support our members and/or create content to help them hone their own leadership skills to lead through these moments as well.
 We’ve honed in on where we — our voice and resources — can have the greatest impact as an organization.

-Since Chief was founded, we have been intentional about our leadership team representing the communities where we work and live.
+• Since Chief was founded, we have been intentional about our leadership team representing the communities where we work and live.
 We believe it is imperative to have diverse perspectives at the decision-making table.
 Our team is our differentiator and strength.
 We are brought together by a shared belief in our mission to maximize the impact of women executives.
-Our team members' diverse lived experiences, knowledge, and perspectives bring an empathetic approach to help build and support our network of executives across the gender spectrum.
+Our team members' diverse lived experiences, knowledge, and perspectives bring an empathetic approach to help build and support our network of executives.

 We’re building a culture where everyone is heard and everyone is valued.
 Our equitable culture is supported by our ERGs, which we call The Chief Collectives.